yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-10-28-debugging-unhealthy-self-expectations.md

 ## Example Statements for Panelists

 In class, we ask the panelists to raise their hands if they relate to statements describing common (but seldom discussed) challenges of the Ph.D.
-We find this allows panelists to lead by example and create a safe space for students to ask difficult questions that are on their mind.
+We find this allows panelists to **lead by example** -- i.e. to show that struggle is normal and nothing to be ashamed of.
+This helps create a **safe space** for students to ask difficult questions that are on their mind.
+It is okay if not all panelists raise their hands; this could be a good place for discussion.

 > **Note:** Not all panelists will be comfortable being so open about their experience.
 As such, it is vital to check with them a priori.
 It is especially important to take care asking panelists from minoritized backgrounds and identities to comment on statements that align with negative societal stereotypes.
 We found it helpful to have a meeting with the panelists prior to the session and lead an open discussion to best understand everyone's boundaries.
 {: .prompt-danger }